CrunchyData/crunchy-katacoda/postgresql-devel/basics/indextypes/01-b-tree.md

 Let's go ahead and make some B-tree indexes on different columns and see their disk size and difference they make in query times.

-We'll start by getting some information on the *storm event* table and the column which tells us which United States state the storm occurred "state".
+We'll start by getting some information on the *storm event* table and the "state: column which United States state.

 First let's look at some of the data.